francistor/yaas/doc/SampleHandlers/FixedBroadbandHandler.md

 An unbounded number of copies may be sent to other proxyGroups, as specified in the `handlerConf/copyTargets.json"` file.
 It contains an array of entries specifying the proxyGroupNames, checkers and filters to apply.

+All accounting proxy is done in copy-mode with retries.
+That is, the answer is sent back to the requesting server without waiting for the answer and not taking into account the result.

 ### Global configuration for testing
 The global configuation is such that